 After like two weeks of trying to get in contact with their officers I finally got invited to do an interview.
 During this, it seemed like the player opposite of me really didn’t care as nothing I was saying raised any questions.
 I was the bodyguard of somebody that died; why I failed to keep them alive or who this person was didn’t interest them.
 They also didn’t question anything when I mentioned working in The Barrens, despite that being Horde territory.
 In short, I got a position as the protector of the capital of humanity after having worked for the enemy for several years.

 So what did The Stormwind City Guard do?
 Nothing.
 What you were supposed to do was help the people that came to the building we were in and interact with criminals and the like.
-This was really hard however because people either came in with reports that weren’t based on anything, so it’d be a story they had involving a criminal that wasn’t actually played by anybody, so you couldn’t act on their story.
-At other times, criminal players just hopped in and jumped around trying to provoke us, which wasn’t really satisfying roleplaying either.
+This was really hard because most reports were just made-up stories without an actual player to fill the role of a criminal; you can’t act on that in any meaningful way beyond taking the report.
+At other times, “criminal” players just hopped in and jumped around trying to provoke us, which wasn’t really satisfying roleplaying either.
 Most of the time, though, you were just “in the office” doing nothing because nobody ever showed up to play.

 There were few scheduled events, like drills and patrols, that were often canceled or just didn’t happen because no officer players actually logged in.
-Even then I could count on one hand the number of times the event actually led to anything because as far as I knew contact with other guilds was rare, so there weren’t any criminal organizations we could play against.
+Even then I could count on one hand the number of times the event actually led to anything.
+Contact with other guilds was rare, so there weren’t any criminal organizations we could play against.
 Afterward, you’d just return to the office and sit down again, taking reports from the people that came in and posting them to the forums, where nobody ever interacted with it again.
 In short: there was 0 motivation to actually make this oddball idea for an RP guild work.